riteshkshik/pasteandcrop/walkthrough.md

 - **Shortcuts**:
     - Paste: `Cmd+V` (macOS) / `Ctrl+V` (Windows)
     - Copy: `Cmd+C` (macOS) / `Ctrl+C` (Windows)
+- **Mobile Fallback**: If automatic copying fails (common on mobile), a modal appears allowing you to long-press and save/copy the image manually.
 - **Privacy**: All processing happens locally in your browser.
 No images are uploaded to any server.

 ## How to Run